sitereliabilityengineer/sre/auto_p12_jks/README.md

     alias
     example@email.com

-You wil also need to configure some vars:
+## You wil also need to configure some vars inside the .py File:

     autop12_dir is the directory where you are going to upload the .zip files. smtp_host is the host of the smtp server,